Urban Pulse Privacy Policy

 |---|---|

-| Transactional and financial records (envelopes, signatures, payments, escrow events, invoices) | 7 years after the transaction completes, in line with Australian tax and consumer-protection record-keeping conventions. |
+| Transactional and financial records, including envelopes, signatures, payments, referral payouts and invoices | 7 years after the transaction completes, in line with Australian tax and consumer-protection record-keeping conventions. |

 | Document files you uploaded | For as long as the associated project or envelope is active, plus 7 years where the document forms part of a regulated transaction record. |